 Preparing for the future

-Don’t put off setting up a power of attorney – it can take weeks to do.
+Don’t put off setting up a permanent power of attorney – it can take weeks to do.
+These are given slightly different names in each country within the UK.

-Before setting up a lasting power of attorney you need to know what’s involved – the different types, how much it costs and how long it will take.
+Before setting up a permanent power of attorney you need to know what’s involved – the different types, how much it costs and how long it will take.